The best covered litter box reviews on this page will give you the information you need to make the best choice for your cat and your home.

 Cons

-This model has the steps at the side.
-Entry to the litter box is via the steps which have a slightly bumpy, raised surface.
+Entry to this covered litter box is via the steps which have a slightly bumpy, raised surface.
 The bumpy surface helps to prevent litter leaving the box when the cat is exiting the box.
-The surface helps to dislodge the litter that may be stuck on paws and the litter stay within confines of the box.
+The surface helps to dislodge the litter that may be stuck on paws and the litter stays within confines of the box.

 This is a great idea and makes cleaning around the box so much easier.
 It is still advisable to always use a litter mat where kitty steps out of the box to catch any excess litter.

-The box (dome) has a handle on the top that is built in which makes it easy to relocate the litter box if necessary.
+The box (shaped like a dome) has a handle on the top that is built in which makes it easy to relocate the litter box if necessary.

-The handle is used to remove the top for cleaning.
+The handle is used to remove the top of the litter box for cleaning.
 These two points are important.
-A handle on top makes it easier to pick up the box when needed and a built in handle means it is fool proof as far as reliability goes because there is nothing that can break.
+A handle on top makes it easier to pick up the box when needed plus a built in handle means it is fool proof as far as reliability goes, because there is nothing that can break.

-The cat has total privacy, you won’t be able to see the cat once he enters this litter box.
-He could be sending text messages for all we know.
+The cat has total privacy, you won’t be able to see the cat once he enters this covered litter box.
+The cat could be sending text messages for all we know.

 The lid is easy to remove when a thorough clean and change of litter is required.

-The litter part inside is smaller because of the space taken up for the stairs.
-Note the height is generous so lots of space for kitty to turn around in circles inside.
+The litter part inside the box, is smaller because of the space taken up for the stairs.
+Note, the height is generous so lots of space for kitty to turn around in circles inside.

 Pros

-Good for all age cats, there is no wall to step over.
+The litter box is perfect for all age cats because there is no wall to step over.

 Cons